Back to top

 Spectacular.
 A feast for the eyes, with the dramatic story intertwined with glamorous kabuki plays and dances.
 The audience is led to experience the joy that comes from the power of art.

-OFFICIAL SELECTION (JAPAN) - 2026 ACADEMY AWARDS - Best International Feature
+OFFICIAL SELECTION (JAPAN) - 2026 ACADEMY AWARDS - Shortlisted for Best International Feature & Best Hair and Makeup

 OFFICIAL SELECTION – 2025 CANNES FILM FESTIVAL (Director’s Fortnight)